Section 10. Classifications.

 Section 70.
 Duties.

 B. President-Elect.
 Shall automatically succeed to and assume the office of president at the next annual session installation of officers without other election; assist the president in the performance of duties and act as a WDA spokesperson at the direction of the president; serve as ex-officio member to all committees, other than those of the House and be a liaison to the Bylaws Committee and Nominating Committee.
-Shall serve as vice-chairman of the Finance Committee; shall serve as Chairman of the WDA Delegation to the ADA Annual Session and shall fill vacancies to the delegation as outlined in Chapter III, Section 60; shall attend the ADA Annual Meeting as a delegate and attend the ADA Presidents-Elect Conference.
-Shall participate in and report to the House and the Board of Trustees at their meetings; coordinate Legislative Day; and make appointments to the committees during term as president.
+Shall serve as vice-chair of the Finance Committee; shall serve as Chair of the WDA Delegation to the ADA Annual meeting of the House and shall fill vacancies to the delegation as outlined in Chapter III, Section 60; shall attend the ADA Annual meeting of the House as a delegate and attend the ADA Presidents-Elect Conference.
+Shall participate in and report to the House and the Board of Trustees at their meetings; coordinate Legislative Day; and make appointments to the committees during term as president

 D. Editor.
 Shall be the editor-in-chief of the JOURNAL of the Association and the WDA Sourcebook (member directory and practice guide), and, as such shall exercise editorial control over both publications subject to WDA policies.